dichenko/Crypton_Votings/README.md

 # Votings contract
-Check my deployed contract at https://rinkeby.etherscan.io/address/0x31c35f816b3f50a003ee10395c8755e9aac2daa5
+Check my contract at https://rinkeby.etherscan.io/address/0x31c35f816b3f50a003ee10395c8755e9aac2daa5

 Сreate a voting campaign with any candidates.
 Every voter must pay a bid to vote.
 Every voter can vote once.
-After the campaign finishing winner can withdraw all ether (except for the commission).
+After the campaign finishing, winner can withdraw all ether (except for the commission).
 In the case of more than one winner, the prize is divided equally.